inet-framework/inet-showcases/visualizer/styling/doc/index.rst

 Font family, font size and font style can be set by using the :par:`labelFont` parameter.
 You can omit any value from the parameter if you do not want to change that.
-For example, you can set ``labelFont`` to ``"bold"`` so that font family and font size remain unchanged.
-The :par:`labelColor` parameter can be set to a single color by using a color name or a HTML-style RGB value.
+For example, you can set ``labelFont`` to ``"bold"``, so that font family and font size remain unchanged.
+The :par:`labelColor` parameter can be set to a single color by using a color name or an HTML-style RGB value.

 Labels are enabled by default.
 (Labels can be disabled by setting the :par:`displayLabels` parameter to false.)